Paul Stankowski

+Early life

 Stankowski was born in Oxnard, California.
 He first played golf on Easter Sunday in 1978 at the age of 8.
-He attended the University of Texas at El Paso and turned pro in 1991.
+He attended the University of Texas at El Paso.

+Professional career

-Stankowski initially played on the Nationwide Tour.
-His first and only victory in this venue came at the 1996 Nike Louisiana Open.
-The following week, he played in the BellSouth Classic on the PGA Tour and won, becoming the only golfer in history to win a Nationwide Tour event and a PGA Tour event back-to-back.
+In 1991, Stankowski turned professional.
+He initially played on the Nike Tour.
+His first and only victory in this tour came at the 1996 Nike Louisiana Open.
+The following week, he played in the BellSouth Classic on the PGA Tour.
 Stankowski started the week as the sixth alternate.
+He won becoming the only golfer in history to win a developmental tour event and a PGA Tour event in back-to-back weeks.
 He had another big year in 1997, winning the United Airlines Hawaiian Open.
 His best finish in a major was T5 at the 1997 Masters Tournament.

 In 1998, however, his fortunes began to change due to a host of injury-related ailments.
 He injured his right shoulder at the Bay Hill Invitational that year and also had LASIK surgery.
 As a Callaway sponsored player in 1999, he tried to help his game by sneaking Ping clubs into his bag at the Colonial.
 In 2004, he suffered a major injury to his left wrist and played the two following years under a Major Medical Extension.